-Welcome to the first edition of College Football Bracketometry!
+Welcome to the first year of College Football Bracketometry!
 Bracketometry has been successfully bringing you accurate College Basketball projections since 2017, so we figured why not branch out to College Football as well?
-Given that the committee doesn't release their rankings until deep into the season, Bracketometry will now be your go to stop to see what we project the committee's top 4 and beyond would look like each week until then!
+Given that the committee doesn't release their rankings until deep into the season, Bracketometry will now be your go to stop to see who we project as the most likely (not necessarily best) teams to make the CFP until then!

 CFB Playoff Projected Field

 - After losing Heisman winner Bryce Young to injury last weekend The Crimson Tide looked for a brief moment in time to be vulnerable, watching a 28-0 lead be cut to a one possession game.
 That didn't last long though as it didn't take long for fill in Jalen Milroe to settle in and help lead the Tide to an impressive road blowout at Arkansas.
 Given the Tide's dominance no matter who's playing, they look to be the SEC favorite in line for the top seed.

 -Whew.
 That has to be the main sentiment around the entire Bulldogs program after nearly losing at Missouri of all teams last weekend.
 The good news for Georgia is that until the final two drives of the game they couldn't have played much worse, and yet they still managed to escape with what really matters, the win.
 Given their remaining schedule, how they beat Mizzou won't ultimately matter, but they do look to be behind Bama and Ohio St. until they get back to their dominant brand of football we saw vs. Oregon.

 -Ohio State is going to be favored in every football game they play for the rest of the season.
 Even if they stumble once down the line, as long as that loss doesn't keep them out of the Big 10 Championship they'll be surely in at 12-1.
 Just one loss could keep them out of the title game though, as Michigan and Penn State are both also in the Buckeye's division, which keeps them below Alabama for now.